 Director Serene Meshel-Dillman

 Serene is from New York City.
-She attended The School of American Ballet, Melissa Hayden's and The Alvin Ailey School.
+She attended The School of American Ballet, Melissa Hayden's and the Alvin Ailey School.

-In 2015, the film won Best Documentary Feature Grand Jury Prize at the Atlanta Film Festival, the Los Angeles Dances with Films Festival Documentary Audience Award, Outstanding Direction at the Las Vegas Film Festival, and Best Documentary at the Kansas Film Festival.
+The film won Best Documentary Feature Grand Jury Prize at the Atlanta Film Festival, the Los Angeles Dances with Films Festival Documentary Audience Award, Outstanding Direction at the Las Vegas Film Festival, and Best Documentary at the Kansas Film Festival.

 Cinematographer Eric Zimmerman